jabarragann/ComplianceProject/docs/wiki/calibration_procedure.md

 ## Robot kinematic model and optical markers locations

-The robot's DH parameters and link coordinate frames can be observed in the figure below.
-The DVRK robot uses the modified DH parameter convention and therefore the transformation between two successives link frames is described by
+The DVRK robot utilices the modified denavit-Hartenberg parameters to describe the relative position of successives joint axis.
+With this convention the position of the link $i$ relative to link $i-1$ can be described with

 $${}^{i-1}T_{i} = R_x(\alpha_{i-1}) \: T_x(a_{i-1}) \: T_z(\delta_i) \: R_z(\theta_i)$$

-where $R_x$ and $R_z$ are rotation matrices a about x and z axis and $T_x$ and $T_z$ are translation matrices along the x and z axis.
-Frames 0 to 7 represented the robot's link coordinate frame where frame $0$ represents the robot's base coordinate system and frame $7$ the end-effector system.
-To obtain the transformation ${}^{0}T_{i}$ we will be using the notation $f_{kins}(q_0,..,q_i)$ where $f_{kins}$ is the robot's forward kinematic function.
+where $R_x$ and $R_z$ are rotation matrices a about x and z axis, and $T_x$ and $T_z$ are translation matrices along the x and z axis.
+Figure XX shows the different frames describing the robot's kinematic chain.
+Frames 1 to 6 represented the robot's actuated joints while the coordinate frame $0$ and $1$ represent the robot's base and end-effector system, respectively.
+The notation $f_{kins}(q_0,..,q_i)$ will be used to describe robot's forward kinematic function.
+This function will describe the transformation ${}^{0}T_{i}$.

-For calibration purposes, two sets of optical markers are attached to the robot.
-The first set is a single optical marker is attached to the robot's last link.
-The location of this marker in tracker coordinates frames will be $p_{wrist}^{\{T\}}$.
-The second set is a 3d printed part containing 3 markers that is attached to the robot shaft.
-The transformation the 3D printed part's origin relative to the tracker ${}^{T}T_{M}$.
+For the calibration procedure, two optically tracked object are attached to the robot.
+The first object is a single marker which is attached to the last link of the robot.
+We will refer to this marker's location tracker coordinates as $p_{wrist}^{\{T\}}$.
+This marker is attached such that its position is constant from the robots $6$th frame.
+The second object is a 3D printed part containing 3 optical markers.
+This part is attached to the robot's shaft such that the transformation ${}^{4}T_{M}$ is constant.
+Lastly, the position of this part with respect to the tracker is defined as ${}^{T}T_{M}$ and can be measured using the tracker.

-are attached to the robot in the last link of the robot and around the shaft.
-The former will be refer to as the wrist marker [TALK ABOUT THE FRAMES THAT ARE FIXED THAT ARE IMPORTANT FOR THE CALIBRATION]

-($T_{RT}$)

-$\hat{q}$
-The resulting points clouds can then be rigidly registered to obtain $T_{RT}$.

 ## Pitch origin calculation & Robot-tracker registration